-1. Every body continues in a state of rest or uniform motion (constant velocity) in a straight line unless acted on by a force.
+Every body continues in a state of rest or uniform motion (constant velocity) in a straight line unless acted on by a force.
 (A deeper statement of this law is that momentum (mass x velocity) is a conserved quantity in our world, for unknown reasons.)
-This tendency to keep moving or keep still is called "inertia " (Nobody i.e. $\Rightarrow$ a = F/m or (more usual) F = ma This law allows you to calculate the motion of an object, if you know the force acting on it.
+This tendency to keep moving or keep still is called "inertia."

+2. Acceleration (change in speed or direction) of object is proportional to: applied force F divided by the mass of the object m i.e. \Rightarrow a = F/m or (more usual) F = ma This law allows you to calculate the motion of an object, if you know the force acting on it.
 This is how we calculate the motions of objects in physics and astronomy.